 There are three kinds of care Shared Lives provide.

-The Shared Lives carer supports the adult to do things in the community such as going out to the shops together, going to the cinema or a day trip somewhere.
+The Shared Lives carer supports the adult to do things in the community such as going out to the shops together, going to the cinema or on a day trip somewhere.
 They could also spend time at the Shared Lives carer's house developing independent living skills such as cooking and activities of daily living.

 Where the person has overnight stays at the Shared Lives carer's home whilst their parent/carer has a break from their caring role.